ktranfaglia1/QueryParser/README.txt

-stringStack.c and .h : includes functionality for loading strings into a stack to push strings on and pop top one off searchUtility.c and .h : Pairs with OPESeq.c to search database in sequential searchUtilityOMP.c and .h : Pairs with OPEOMP to search database in parallel using OpenMP searchUtilityMPI.c and .h : Pairs with OPEMPI to search database in parallel using MPI parse.c and .h : Takes in SQLCommand.txt and breaks it down into parameters for various other helper functions including one that takes instructions following WHERE keyword and convert to postfix operations
+stringStack.c and .h : includes functionality for loading strings into a stack to push strings on and pop top one off searchUtility.c and .h : Pairs with OPESeq.c to search database in sequential searchUtilityOMP.c and .h : Pairs with OPEOMP to search database in parallel using OpenMP (Deprecated) searchUtilityMPI.c and .h : Pairs with OPEMPI to search database in parallel using MPI parse.c and .h : Takes in SQLCommand.txt and breaks it down into parameters for various other helper functions including one that takes instructions following WHERE keyword and convert to postfix operations
 QueryParsing.c and .h : Takes postfix operation and uses it to query database for cars meeting query requirements SQLCommand.txt : Contains sample SQL Query but this one really isn't necassary.
 If you wish to use another .txt file, make sure it contains that formatted query and is in the same directory as everything else, then